emsa16/thesis-coding-examples/README.md

 # Coding experiments for [THESIS NAME] (Appendix C)

+## Analysis

+The `analysis` directory contains result files for the performance analysis of all the sketches.
+- `analysis/network` contains screenshots from the Firefox Network Monitor tool
+- `analysis/performance` contains json files that are exported results from the Performance tools in both Chrome and Firefox.
+To view these files they can be loaded in each browser's Performance panel section.

 ## Licences

 The general license for this repo is MIT and details can be found in the `LICENSE` file.
 However, this repo consists of several code sketches with different authors.
 The corresponding license for the original version for each sketch is included in their directory.
 For convenience, here is a summary of all licenses used: